Microsoft is known for constantly upgrading its products to ensure its customers avail the best of the technologies and features.

 System.Text.Json now supports serializing and deserializing polymorphic type hierarchies using attribute annotations:

-This configuration enables polymorphic serialization for Base, specifically when the runtime type is Derived:
+This configuration enables polymorphic serialization for Base

-JsonSerializer.Serialize<Base>(value); // { "X" : 0, "Y" : 0 }
+Base value = new Derived(); JsonSerializer.Serialize<Base>(value); // { "X" : 0, "Y" : 0 }

-Note that this does not enable polymorphic deserialization since the payload would be roundtripped as Base:
+Note that this does not enable polymorphic deserialization since the payload would be roundtripped as Base

 Base value = JsonSerializer.Deserialize<Base>(@"{ ""X"" : 0, ""Y"" : 0 }"); value is Derived; // false